Hilda Morales Trujillo: Campaign against rape and murder of women and children

 Trujillo's primary concern is preventing more examples of the thousands of women who have been raped and then murdered, often in an horrific manner, over the last decade.
 In 2009, the Amnesty International report on human rights violations in Guatemala included this section on violence against women and children (the core area of Trujillo's work):

 "The police reported that 687 women were the victims of homicide in 2008; their bodies frequently showed signs of rape and other torture.
 The Office of the UN High Commissioner for Human Rights reported in January that discriminatory practices by the authorities persisted, resulting in a failure to investigate killings of women and a tendency to blame the victim.
 In April, Congress passed a new Law Against Femicide.
 The law received a mixed response from civil society organizations."
-The violence has been referred to by Trujillo as "femicidio".
+This social violence has been referred to by Trujillo as "femicidio".